Dandruff · Prescription Treatment · Ketoconazole

 Access Doctor provides prescription-strength ketoconazole shampoo and other scalp treatments following a GPhC-regulated consultation.
 Discreet, fast delivery.

-Start Consultation →Why Your Dandruff Keeps Coming Back
+Start Consultation → Takes 2–3 minutes · Regulated UK prescribersWhy Your Dandruff Keeps Coming Back

 Standard shampoos wash away the flakes but do not kill Malassezia.
 Within days, the yeast re-establishes and the cycle begins again.
 This is why most people experience dandruff as a chronic, recurring condition rather than something that goes away after a few washes.

-The solution: A shampoo containing a proven antifungal — particularly ketoconazole 2% — directly eliminates Malassezia rather than just washing away its effects.
+The solution: A shampoo containing a proven antifungal — particularly how ketoconazole targets the fungal cause of dandruff — directly eliminates Malassezia rather than just washing away its effects.
 This provides longer-lasting relief and meaningful reduction in recurrence frequency.

 Key Active Ingredients and How They Compare